ikanisa/lawai/docs/architecture/module-map.md

 * Now follows the layered architecture (routes → controller → service → repository) with Supabase isolated behind an interface.
 * Cross-cutting concerns: Fastify observability middleware (trace IDs, metrics), schema validation, and authorization guards when combined with other routes.

+### API Plugins (`apps/api/src/plugins/*`)
+* `workspace.ts`, `compliance.ts`, and `agent-runs.ts` compose rate limiters, guards, and feature routes around the shared Fastify instance created in `app.ts`.
+* Each plugin receives the mutable `AppContext` so guards/limiters can be surfaced to legacy routes while new domain modules stay isolated.
+* Cross-cutting concerns: consistent rate-limiter factory usage, shared telemetry counters, and dependency injection for new orchestration services.

 ## Cross-Cutting Concerns

 | Concern             | Location(s) | Notes |